AdityaCoppisetti/STM32-powered-keyboard-/README.md

 also i accidentally connected the boot button to +3V3 when its supposed to be +3.3V

 <img width="556" height="537" alt="image" src="https://github.com/user-attachments/assets/e69c0cff-44ba-4696-b7bb-c17256b0af8d" />

+i did place the components and route them and make the pcb ,however i do not like the design that i have made , so i will be redesigning it